|Revised||May 5, 2021|

 - Accreditation of the school by a regional or national accrediting body recognized by the United States Department of Education.
 Accreditation does not guarantee acceptance of transfer credit.

-- Equivalency of course descriptions and outcomes and analysis of course level, content, quality, comparability, and degree program relevance.
+- Equivalency of course descriptions and learning outcomes and analysis of course level, content, quality, comparability, and degree program relevance.
 It shall be the student’s responsibility to provide documentation of this equivalency, which may include, but is not limited to, syllabi, course catalogs, course outcomes, etc.

 - Use of recognized guides, such as those published by the American Council on Education, the American Association of Collegiate Registrars and Admissions Officers, and the National Association of Foreign Student Affairs.